TheQuestionMark4242/babyfs/README.md

+## Introduction
+This repository houses an overlay filesystem that runs in userspace using [libfuse](https://github.com/libfuse/libfuse/tree/master).
 ## Motivation
-The motivation for creating a baby overlay filesystem came from exploring the architecture of Docker.
+The motivation for creating a baby overlay filesystem came from exploring the implementation of Docker.

 Docker is cool because it, to a great extent, solves the dependency hell problem.
 Modern applications are beasts, relying on a dizzying array of dependencies to perform the barest of tasks(the npm package *is-even* comes to mind).
 The same abstractions that let us do more - fast, also pose one of the biggest challenges when you try to run several of them on the same machine.
 Docker, learning from all the operating systems that came before it, solves this by playing *illusionist* - to each Docker container the only thing on the machine are just what it needs - no more, no less.

 Sounds cool right?
 Hard to do well.